 Applicants may a file a Program-based reconsideration when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.

-An Applicant must submit a written Reconsideration Request directly with the R3 Program within twenty (20) days of being notified of the determination, as outlined in the notice.
+An Applicant must submit a written Reconsideration Request directly with the Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.

 If an Applicant fails to file a Program-based Reconsideration Request within the time allotted, said inaction will be deemed as an acceptance of the R3 Program determination.